jumpnow/jumpnowtek-site/_posts/2018-12-08-Code-signing-with-openssl.md

 There are other options to provide the password.
 See the **Pass Phrase** section of the [openssl(1)][openssl-man] man page.

 A password on the private key does not affect how the public key is used.

-### Using elliptic curve keys
+### Using RSA keys

-Elliptic curve (EC) keys are an alternative to RSA keys.

-The keys are smaller and operations are less CPU intensive, often important for embedded systems.
+RSA public key cryptography uses larger keys and is more CPU intensive, but can be used in a similar fashion.

-The following command will generate a private key
+Generating a 4096-bit RSA private key

-    $ openssl genpkey -algorithm EC \
+    $ openssl genpkey -algorithm RSA -pkeyopt rsa_keygen_bits:4096 -out rsa-private.pem
-        -pkeyopt ec_paramgen_curve:P-256 \
-        -pkeyopt ec_param_enc:named_curve \
-        -out private.pem
+    ..........................................++++
+    ...................................................++++

-And this will generate a public key from the private key
+Generating a public key from the private key is the same

-    $ openssl pkey -in private.pem -pubout -out public.pem
+    $ openssl pkey -in rsa-private.pem -pubout -out rsa-public.pem

-Here you can see the keys are smaller than RSA keys
+The keys are larger

-    $ ls -l *.pem
+    $ ls -l rsa*
-    -rw------- 1 scott scott 241 Sep 29 06:56 private.pem
+    -rw------- 1 scott scott 3272 Aug 29 11:10 rsa-private.pem
-    -rw-r--r-- 1 scott scott 178 Sep 29 06:56 public.pem
+    -rw-rw-r-- 1 scott scott  800 Aug 29 11:11 rsa-public.pem

-Signing operations using openssl are the same.

-This creates a signature for a **data** file using the private key (default **-sha256** argument omitted)
+Using the RSA keys for signing and verification are the same

-    $ openssl dgst -sign private.pem -out data.sig data
+    $ openssl dgst -sign rsa-private.pem -out data.sig data

-Here is a check of the signature using the public key

-    $ openssl dgst -verify public.pem -signature data.sig data
+    $ openssl dgst -verify rsa-public.pem -signature data.sig data
-    Verified OK

-And this shows a failed check

-    $ openssl dgst -verify public.pem -signature data.sig modified-data
-    Verification Failure

-As with RSA keys you can have openssl password protect the private key (here **-aes256**)

-    $ openssl genpkey -aes256 -algorithm EC \
-        -pkeyopt ec_paramgen_curve:P-256
-        -pkeyopt ec_param_enc:named_curve \
-        -out private.pem
-    Enter PEM pass phrase:
-    Verifying - Enter PEM pass phrase:

-And now whenever you use the private key you will have to provide the password

-    $ openssl pkey -in private.pem -pubout -out public.pem
-    Enter pass phrase for private.pem:

-    $ openssl dgst -sign private.pem -out data.sig data
-    Enter pass phrase for private.pem:
+The signature is also larger with RSA keys

+    $ ls -l data*
+    -rw-r--r-- 1 scott scott 415867 Aug 29 10:38 data
+    -rw-rw-r-- 1 scott scott    512 Aug 29 11:25 data.sig

-Operations using the public key are unchanged.
+The commands for using different hash algorithms and encrypting the private key are the same.

 ### Base64 encoding the Signature File